Skip to main content

 Plan ahead for safe and healthy travel

-In general, to reduce the risk of infection travelers must:
+In general, to reduce the risk of infection abroad, travelers must:

-2. Ensure the quality of their food and drinking water; and
+• Ensure the quality of their food and drinking water.

-Vaccinations against diphtheria, tetanus, pertussis, measles, mumps, rubella, poliomyelitis, and Haemophilus influenzae type b meningitis and invasive disease are routinely administered in the United States, usually in childhood.
-Routine vaccination against hepatitis B virus infection also is now recommended for all infants beginning either at birth or at two months of age.
+Vaccinations against diphtheria, tetanus, pertussis, measles, mumps, rubella, polio, hepatitis B, and Haemophilus influenzae type b (Hib) meningitis and invasive disease are routinely administered in the United States, usually in childhood.